Yasinj05/task-manager-api/readme.md

 Ensure to replace `:id` in the route URLs with the actual task ID when performing update or delete operations.

-## Explanation

-The project uses Node.js with Express.js for the backend and MongoDB as the database.
-It follows a RESTful API design pattern for managing tasks and users.
-Authentication is implemented using JWT tokens, and user passwords are securely hashed using bcrypt.

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.